 - Seller’s Salary

-- Depreciation, Amortization, other non-cash charges
+- Depreciation, Amortization, and other non-cash charges

 - Interest Expense